manwar/theweeklychallenge/content/blog/postgresql-mvcc-part-2.md

 (2 rows)
 ```

-When you execute an `UPDATE`:
+When you execute an `UPDATE`, it goes through two phases as below:

-> The "Delete" Phase: Postgres finds the existing, active row version on disk and writes the current transaction's ID into its t_xmax column.
+> The `"Delete"` Phase: PostgreSQL finds the existing, active row version on disk and writes the current transaction's ID into its `t_xmax` column.
 This effectively tells the database: "This row version is dead to any transaction that starts after me."

-> The "Insert" Phase: Postgres immediately creates a brand-new row version somewhere else in the data page.
-This new tuple gets the current transaction's ID in its t_xmin, and its t_xmax is set to 0.
+> The `"Insert"` Phase: PostgreSQL immediately creates a brand new row version somewhere else in the data page.
+This new tuple gets the current transaction's ID in its `t_xmin`, and its `t_xmax` is set to 0.

 Why does it do this instead of changing the data in place?